The History of the Thames Sailing Barge Trust (TSBT)

 Author Christina Hardyment has also written a book called ‘Arthur Ransome on Captain Flints Trunk’.
 Her book gives a great insight into how Ransome gathered information, and planned out his plots.
 Ransome used to cruise the area’s where his plots were to be, gathering all sorts of data even before a plot was a seed in his mind.

 Christina H tells us that one such cruise was in May 1933.
-This was with his neighbours from the Lake District, the Kelshalls.
-He was on his own boat ‘Fairway’, and the Kelshalls on their boat ‘Welcome’.
+This was with his neighbours from the Lake District, the Kelsalls.
+He was on his own boat ‘Fairway’, and the Kelsalls on their boat ‘Welcome’.
 This particular cruise was on the Norfolk Broads as he had wanted to base a story there.